Introducing solids: why your baby needs them

 - reaches out for your food

-- opens her mouth when you offer her food on a spoon.
+- opens his mouth when you offer him food on a spoon.

-Most babies start to show these signs at 4-6 months, but the signs happen at different times for different babies.
-Your baby’s individual development and behaviour will guide you when you’re trying to work out when to start introducing solids.
+Most babies start to show these signs around six months, but the signs happen at different times for different babies.

 How to introduce solids: food timing